- Benefits advice

 - You start work and need to make a new claim for Working Tax Credits when you are not yet in receipt of any tax credits.

 - Your extended period of sickness ends and you are still unable to work

 - You separate from your partner who was in a joint claim with you.

 - You are claiming Income Support and leave full-time education.

-If you want to see if you may be affected then you can use this eligibility checker (please note South Worcestershire Revenues and Benefits Service is not responsible for the content of external sites).
+Use the eligibility checker on the Entitled To website to see if you may be affected (please note South Worcestershire Revenues and Benefits Service is not responsible for the content of external sites).

 The Money Advice Service website also contains lots of information about what will change when you move from one of the six benefits to Universal Credit.
 The Government plans to move everyone claiming the six benefits on to Universal Credit between July 2019 and March 2023.
 You do not need to do anything until you hear from the Department of Work and Pensions (DWP), unless your circumstances change.

 The following groups are exempt from Universal Credit: